Cetrotide (Cetrorelix (As Acetate))

 Who Should Not Take Cetrotide

-Do not use Cetrotide if you are allergic to cetrorelix (as acetate) or any ingredients, have moderate or severe liver or kidney disease, are pregnant or breastfeeding, or have reached menopause.
+Do not use Cetrotide if you are allergic to cetrorelix or any of its ingredients, have severe liver or kidney disease, are pregnant, breastfeeding, or have reached menopause.

 Medical Conditions to Discuss